helium/HIP/0026-payment-notes.md

 # Drawbacks

-In the existing / past debates over this change, it has been argued that the ability to message hotspot owners might enable forms of harrassment and/or present privacy concerns; however, because the contact is initiated through the owner address (which is already publicly available information), there is no implied correlation with owner PII -- it is for all intents and purposes anonymous contact that the recipient is not obligated to acknowledge or respond to.
+In the existing / past debates over this change, it has been argued that the ability to message Hotspot owners might enable forms of harrassment and/or present privacy concerns; however, because the contact is initiated through the owner address (which is already publicly available information), there is no implied correlation with owner PII -- it is for all intents and purposes anonymous contact that the recipient is not obligated to acknowledge or respond to.
 There are also